Amazon Peru Macaw Clay Lick 2 days

 BRAZIL NUTS .

-monkeys and all kinds of birds.
-The trails lead to the lake from part of the Amazon.
 BRAZIL NUTS Madre de Dios is the only region in Peru that grows the often colossal Brazil nut tree, which is also found in Bolivia and Brazil.
-Each

-usually find a woman selling small boxes of nuts (20 soles), covered in sugar, where the buses and boats to the shelters wait
+You can usually find a woman selling small boxes of nuts (20 soles), covered in sugar, where the buses and boats to the shelters wait.